An exported Python model scored externally#

 Export data for scoring#

-Now that we’ve verified a working Python model, we’ll also need a batch of data prepared for scoring.
-We already have this in the Dataiku project.
+Now that you’ve verified a working Python model, you’ll also need a batch of data prepared for scoring.
+The starter project already includes this.

 Return to your project in Dataiku.